frabjous/knap/README.md

 #### Other Requirements

 Of course, you will also need whatever programs are needed for processing and viewing your files.
-For the [default configuration](#markdown-header-default-configuration), you'll need [Sioyek](https://sioyek.info) for viewing PDF output, [Falkon browser](https://www.falkon.org/) for html output, [pandoc](https://pandoc.org/) for processing markdown files and a TeX distribution such as [TeXlive](https://www.tug.org/texlive/) for LaTeX files, and [rubber](https://gitlab.com/latex-rubber/rubber/) for reporting LaTeX errors.
-On Linux, check your package manager to see if these are available in your distro's repos.
-You don't necessarily need them if you want to use a custom configuration instead.
+For the [default configuration](#markdown-header-default-configuration), you'll need [Sioyek](https://sioyek.info) for viewing PDF output, [Falkon browser](https://www.falkon.org/) for html output, [pandoc](https://pandoc.org/) for processing markdown files, a TeX distribution such as [TeXlive](https://www.tug.org/texlive/) for LaTeX files, and [rubber](https://gitlab.com/latex-rubber/rubber/) for reporting LaTeX errors.
+On Linux, check your package manager to see if these are available in your distro’s repos.
+You don’t necessarily need them if you want to use a custom configuration instead.

 ## Invocation and Usage

-Neovim will "lazily" load the plugin only when it is first called with a lua `require` that exposes the functions defined by the plugin.
+Neovim will “lazily” load the plugin only when it is first called with a lua `require` that exposes the functions defined by the plugin.
 Most likely, you will want to map keys to require and call these functions.
 There are four functions it makes sense to call directly.

 If you use the traditional `~/.config/nvim/init.vim` start up script, put something like this in it: